 To prepare for a successful integration review, we would highly suggest to you:

 - Test the implemented workflow yourself (test data can be found here):

 - Make sure the end-user can complete implemented tasks (e.g., authenticate, sign the document, add/remove signer, etc.).

 - Ensure that the flow is logical (e.g., the end-user is correctly redirected after authentication/signing).

-- Check if errors are handled correctly for Identity API and Documents API solutions (error handling guide can be found here).
+- Check if errors are handled correctly for Identity API and Documents API solutions (the error handling guide can be found here).

 - Check if localization is being handled correctly when multiple languages are used.

-- Timeouts and request frequencies are logical (status checks are performed every few seconds and stop after a timeout, error, or cancelation).
+- Timeouts and request frequencies are logical (status checks are performed every few seconds and stop after a timeout, error, or cancellation).

 - Check if your integration adheres to the What You See Is What You Sign (WYSIWYS) principle coming from ETSI TS 119 431-2 standard: